 A student who fails to achieve the required cumulative average of 3.0 GPA (B average) on all course work in a semester will be placed on academic probation for the subsequent semester.
 If the student achieves a 3.0 semester GPA in the subsequent semester, but the cumulative GPA is still below 3.0, the student will remain on academic probation.
 The student will be removed from academic probation when the 3.0 cumulative GPA is achieved.

-A student who is placed on academic probation who does not receive either a semester or a cumulative 3.0 GPA during the following semester of probation will be dismissed from the School of Public Health.
-Upon dismissal, the student is not permitted to return to a degree program at the UNT Health Science Center School of Public Health.
-Appeals to a dismissal must be made to the Dean of the School of Public Health.
+A student who is placed on academic probation who does not receive either a semester or a cumulative 3.0 GPA during the following semester of probation will be dismissed from the UNTHSC-SPH.
+Upon dismissal, the student is not permitted to return to a degree program at the UNTHSC-SPH.
+Appeals to a dismissal must be made to the Dean of the UNTHSC-SPH

-To graduate from UNT Health Science Center School of Public Health, a student must have a minimum 3.0 cumulative GPA.
+To graduate from UNTHSC-SPH, a student must have a minimum 3.0 cumulative GPA.

-Students must repeat a required course if a grade of F is received.
+If a grade of F is received in a required course, the course must be repeated.
 Students are not obligated to repeat a course if a grade of F is obtained in an elective.
 Students may repeat any course twice (maximum enrollment of 3 times).
 The best grade obtained will be used in the calculation of the GPA.
 If a grade of "W" (withdrawal) is recorded on the student's transcript, this is considered one of the three allowable attempts at successfully completing the course.

-All requirements for the Master of Public Health or Master of Health Administration degree must be completed within six years.
-All requirements for the Doctor of Public Health or Doctor of Philosophy degree must be completed within seven years.
+All requirements for the Master of Public Health (MPH) or Master of Health Administration (MHA) degree must be completed within six years.
+All requirements for the Doctor of Public Health (DrPH) or Doctor of Philosophy (PhD) degree must be completed within seven years.

 Time limits are strictly enforced.
 Students exceeding the time limit may be required to repeat out-of-date credits, and/or show other evidence of being up-to-date in their major field of study.
-Students anticipating that they will exceed the time limit should apply for an extension before the normal time period to complete the degree expires.
+Students anticipating that they will exceed the time limit should apply for an extension to the UNTHSC-SPH-OSAS for appropriate referral to their department, concentration and/or committee, i.e., Master’s, DrPH, PhD, before the normal time period to complete the degree expires.
 Holding a full-time job is not considered in itself sufficient grounds for granting an extension.

 Time spent in active service in the U.S. armed forces will not be used in computing the time limit.
 However, career members of the armed forces should consult the School of Public Health Office of Student and Academic Services concerning credit given to work completed before or during active military service.